 The practice that engages and helps us embody our innately sensual body is sensuality.
 Sensuality helps us align and integrate the body, heart, mind, and spirit which creates connection to the innate erotic energy.

 Sexuality then becomes the expression of this alignment.
 Sexuality is the expression that supports us in desiring and creating intimate connection with others.
-CRIW’s holistic sex therapy sessions can help clients achieve this.
+CRIWB’s holistic sex therapy sessions can help clients achieve this.

 Embodiment and Movement Within Holistic Therapy